 As I discuss in this article on how prostaglandins cause painful periods, prostaglandins are hormone-like compounds that cause contractions of the uterine muscles.
 When your levels of prostaglandins are high, menstrual cramps are sure to result.

 But Omega-3 can essentially lower prostaglandins, making those cramps less severe.
-That’s because prostaglandins can be made by omega-3 or omega-6 fatty acids.
+That’s because prostaglandins can be made from omega-3 or omega-6 fatty acids.
 Check out this article for more on that.
+Omega’s can be a great addition to fight prostaglandin-induced inflammation, helping to alleviate pain from your period.

 3. Does Omega-3 Help With Acne?